RobinNagpal/fuel-token-track-docs/03_smart_contract.md

 ## Contract Code - Implementation of ABI

-Now that we've established the concept of ABI and storage, let's delve into the `mint_to_address` function within the Sway contract.
+Now that we understand the ABI and storage, let's examine the `mint_to_address` function in our Sway contract.

-#### Minting functionality
+### Minting Functionality

-This function serves a specific purpose: it allows us to create brand new tokens and credit them directly to a designated address on the Fuel network.
+This function is designed to create new tokens and add them directly to a specific address on the Fuel network.
+Here's the essential code for the `mint_to_address` function:
-Here's a snippet of the mint_to_address function to illustrate its core components:

 ```rust
 #[storage(read, write)]